ABOUT THE GGT

 Park City, Utah Sensitive Area Overlay Zone —This policy establishes a series of overlay zones for protection of different sensitive natural areas, including steep slopes and ridgelines, important wildlife habitats, wetlands, and other important open spaces.

 Carroll County, Maryland Forest Conservation Ordinance —This ordinance requires forest protection plans to accompany development applications, and requires reforestation activities to accompany any type of land development.

 Jefferson County, Colorado Wildfire Hazard Overlay District—This ordinance limits land uses within the district, and requires hazard mitigation strategies around any dwellings and/or the submission of a wildfire mitigation site plans for developments located within the district.

-Section 3 of the Randolph County, NC Unified Development Ordinance outlines a conservation subdivision option.
+Randolph County, NC Unified Development Ordinance Section 600 outlines a conservation subdivision option.
 Incentives such as density bonuses and planning assistance to developers, have led 50 percent of developers to choose this option.
 Click here to download a power point presentation about the conservation-based growth policies and this conservation subdivision ordinance by the county planning department.

 We have GGT recommendations for solar farms and for planting low-growing native plants to benefit pollinators and farmers.

 The Low Impact Development: A Guidebook for North Carolina, developed by NCSU Cooperative Extension, provides guidance on how to reduce barriers and provide incentives within ordinances to encourage low impact development.